kelepool/docs.kelepool.com/src/en/developers/ethereum/api/README.md

 ### MEV Earnings

-- Large stakingd nodes from partners will be independently deployed according to the private pool model, and the mev income obtained by the nodes will be settled independently
+- Large staked nodes from partners will be independently deployed according to the private pool model, and the mev income obtained by the nodes will be settled independently
 - mev revenue is credited to the staking address
 - The mev handling fee is credited to the partner's dedicated address, and the handling fee ratio is configurable
 - Small stakings from partners, unified as the overall settlement of Coke's retail investors